BDMLab/Folke_De_Martino_NHB_2016_Github/readme.txt

 There are some minor differences in the estimates from the hierarchical models in this notebook compared to those presented in the paper.
 There are two reasons for this:

-1) I changed optimising function for lme4, from ‘L-BFGS-B’ to "nlminb”, because the latter showed better convergence properties.
+1) We changed optimising function for lme4, from ‘L-BFGS-B’ to "nlminb”, because the latter showed better convergence properties.
 If you want to recreate the exact results from the paper just use ‘L-BFGS-B’.
-2) Since the publication of the paper I realised that the confidence model was overparameterised, we tried to predict a z-scored confidence from a number of z-scored predictors, which made it impossible for lme4 to fit an intercept.
-I have since then removed the intercept term and the model estimates are more stable.
+2) Since the publication of the paper we realised that the confidence model was overparameterised, we tried to predict a z-scored confidence from a number of z-scored predictors, which made it impossible for lme4 to fit an intercept.
+We have since then removed the intercept term and the model estimates are more stable.
 If you want to replicate the results in the paper simple re-add the intercept term and replace the zAbsDV variable with zAbsDV_sqrt.

 Please note that none of these changes influence the conclusions we draw in the paper in any way.